xumingming/storm-wiki/Setting-up-a-Storm-cluster.md

 Next you need to install Storm's dependencies on Nimbus and the worker machines.
 These are:

 1. [ZeroMQ 2.1.7](http://www.zeromq.org/area:download) - Note that you should **not** install version 2.1.10, as that version has some serious bugs that can cause strange issues for a Storm cluster.
+In some rare cases, users have reported an "IllegalArgumentException" bubbling up from the ZeroMQ code when using 2.1.7 – in these cases downgrading to 2.1.4 fixed the problem.
 2. [JZMQ](http://github.com/nathanmarz/jzmq)
 3. Java 6
 4. Python 2.6.6